-Housing Authority of the County of Riverside is a Public Housing Agency in Riverside, California that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of January 21st, 2020, Housing Authority of the County of Riverside has 1 waiting lists that are open now or opening soon.
+Housing Authority of the County of Riverside is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of August 12th, 2020, Housing Authority of the County of Riverside has 1 waiting lists that are open now or opening soon.

 Housing Authority of the County of Riverside serves Riverside County.